Strong Pac-12 presence in water polo at Tokyo Olympics

 “At USC, we always say ‘Fight On,’ so everyone I see from ‘SC we ’Fight On,’” said Megens, who is hoping to lead the Netherlands to gold.
 “And that means we’re family and we know that we’re here for a reason.
 It’s nice to have that family in the back of my mind.
 Even though it’s just a college, I still regard them as my family.”

 Led by Megens and a total of 16 current or former players from USC, there is a strong Pac-12 presence for the water polo competition at the Tokyo Games.
-While the conference has powered the U.S. programs for years, it also has helped develop key players for other countries.
+While the Mountain Pacific Sports Federation, the home for the Pac-12’s big water polo schools, has supplied the U.S. programs for years, it also has helped develop key players for other countries.

 Megens, Tilly Kearns (Australia) and Hayley McKelvey (Canada) all played together at USC.
 Anni Espar (Spain) and Hannah Buckling (Australia) played alongside U.S. attacker Kaleigh Gilchrist when the Trojans won the national championship in 2013.